3D models are ubiquitous in many fields:

 std::vector<vec2> uv = { uv_0, uv_1, uv_2, uv_3 };

-with \(p_i = (x_i, y_i, z_i)\), \(n_i = (n_{x_i}, n_{y_i}, n_{z_i})\) with \(\|n_i\| = 1\), and \(c_i = (r_i, g_i, b_i)\).
-The following figure shows these different attributes on a mesh.
+std::vector<int3> connectivity = { {0,1,2}, {0,1,3}, {0,2,3}, {1,2,3} };with \(p_i = (x_i, y_i, z_i)\), \(n_i = (n_{x_i}, n_{y_i}, n_{z_i})\) with \(\|n_i\| = 1\), and \(c_i = (r_i, g_i, b_i)\).
+The following figure represents these different attributes on a mesh.

 Key points:

-Sometimes it is necessary to duplicate a vertex when it occupies the same position but with different attributes depending on the face considered.
+Sometimes, it is necessary to duplicate a vertex when it occupies the same position but with different attributes depending on the face considered.
 The most common case is that of sharp edges.

 std::vector<vec3> position = { p0, p1, p2, p3, pA, pB };